Blogging is one of the most common ways to quit your 9 to 5 hustle and build a different career to a more passive income.

 You have to build content that you can use to reach out to your target audience.
-There is a good old saying that: “Content is King!”
-By building content, be it written, video or podcast, it is meant to address your audience.
+There is a good old saying: “Content is King!”
+By building content, be it written, video, or podcast, it is meant to address your audience.

 How do you get thousands, even millions of people to visit your blog so you can finally make a living from blogging?